AntiLox12/RELOAD/.qoder/repowiki/en/content/Administrative System/Administrative Permissions and Role-Based Access Control.md

 Practical examples of the RBAC system in action include the use of the `/admin` command to list all administrators, where the output is dynamically filtered and sorted based on the viewer's role.
 A Level 1 administrator will see a list of admins but will not have the option to add or remove them.
 In contrast, a Level 3 administrator will see the full management commands in the help text.
 Another example is the `/addautosearch` command in `admin2.py`, which can only be executed by the Creator or a Level 3 administrator.
 This command allows granting temporary boosts to users' daily search limits, a powerful feature that could be abused if available to lower-level admins.
 The command includes comprehensive input validation, checking that the count and days are positive integers, and provides detailed feedback upon success or failure.
 The system also demonstrates safe modification practices by using database transactions and rollback mechanisms in functions like `addvip_command`, ensuring data consistency even if an error occurs during batch operations.

+The new `/delmoney` command provides a practical example of financial operation security.
+When a Creator executes `/delmoney 1000 @username`, the system first verifies the user's Creator status through username matching against `ADMIN_USERNAMES`.
+It then validates that the amount is a positive integer and that the target user exists in the database.
+Before deducting the coins, the system checks that the user has sufficient balance to prevent overdrafts.
+Upon successful execution, the system updates the user's balance, logs the transaction in the moderation log, and provides confirmation to the administrator.
+This end-to-end process demonstrates the integration of permission checks, input validation, data integrity, and audit logging in a single command.

 **Section sources**
 - [admin.py](file://admin.py#L1-L184)
 - [admin2.py](file://admin2.py#L1-L771)
+- [Bot_new.py](file://Bot_new.py#L4763-L4859) - *Updated in recent commit*

 ## Conclusion